 Why Apply to The Canada-Japan Co-op Program?

 The Canada-Japan Co-op Program formally integrates a student’s academic studies with practical paid work experience in a Japanese employer organization for a period of four to twelve months.
-The Canada-Japan Co-op Program is tailor-made for international work placements/internships in Japan, with staff who are committed to ensure participating undergraduate students receive the highest possible level of service to ensure a positive Canada-Japan Co-op experience.
+The Canada-Japan Co-op Program is tailor-made for international work placements/internships in Japan, with staff who are committed to ensure participating undergraduate and graduate students receive the highest possible level of service to ensure a positive Canada-Japan Co-op experience.

 - Access to job postings in Japan (participation in the program does not guarantee placement as the hiring and matching decision is ultimately up to the Japanese employer organization);